anony2020off/Bruce-Themes/README.md

 ## ✨ Features

 ✅ **Multiple Themes** – Several custom themes to personalize Bruce UI
-✅ **Custom Boot Animations** – Unique animations for a fresh startup experience
-✅ **Optimized for Bruce Firmware** – Designed for maximum compatibility
+✅ **Custom Boot Animations** – Unique animations for a fresh startup experience (you have to resize them) ✅ **Optimized for Bruce Firmware** – Designed for maximum compatibility

 ---